Choosing the Correct Beam Delivery Method

 Advantages for Cut Head to Obtain Vertical Edges

-Another advantage of a cut head delivery for thick materials is that the beam is always entering the material surface at a perpendicular angle, resulting in straight profile cuts with no taper.
+Another advantage of a cut head beam delivery method for thick materials is that the beam is always entering the material surface at a perpendicular angle, resulting in straight profile cuts with no taper.
 On the other hand, a scan head introduces an angle of incidence, meaning the cut will not have a straight vertical edge unless it is at the center of the field.
 For thin materials, this is not a problem, but thicker materials will display sloped edges if cut with a scan head.

 Fig. 11: A side profile of holes drilled through an acrylic sheet with a scan head shows an increasing incident angle away from the center of the field.